Smart & Aggressive

 A criminal record may be stored in multiple locations by several different agencies, including law enforcement offices, state and federal criminal justice databases, and government agencies.
 They may also end up on the news or social media sites since criminal records are a matter of public record in Arizona unless they are sealed – such as a defendant who is under the age of 18.

 According to Arizona Revised Statute Section 41-1750, all documents related to a person’s criminal history are in the public domain.
 The Arizona Department of Public Safety is the main repository that stores criminal records.
-Only authorized individuals and agencies, however, may access these records.
-These include employers, law enforcement agencies, the courts and the individual who is the subject of the record.

 If you wish to obtain your own criminal record report, you must complete the Record Review Packet from the Arizona Department of Public Safety, which you can request by calling (602) 223-2222 (the Criminal History Records Section).
 The packet will ask for general information about you and require your fingerprints to be taken at a law enforcement agency to verify your identity.
 Once the department receives your packet, if all of the required information is there, it will mail you a response within 15 days.

-The criminal record report you receive from the department will contain information such as the offender’s full name and any known aliases, age, sex, mugshot, fingerprints, past and current criminal charges, arrest warrants, and conviction records.
+A criminal record report from the department will contain information such as the offender’s full name and any known aliases, age, sex, mugshot, fingerprints, past and current criminal charges, arrest warrants, and conviction records.
 You may also be able to access a criminal record in Arizona using a third-party website, although the information may not be as detailed.
 A third-party site may be necessary if you only have limited information about the record subject.

 Keeping up with your criminal record after a conviction in Arizona can come with several benefits.
 If you notice a discrepancy or inaccuracy on your record, for example, you have the right to request a correction by the courts.
 If you are a qualifying individual who has fulfilled the terms of your sentence or probation after a conviction, you may be able to set aside the conviction to enjoy related benefits.
-For more information about criminal records in Arizona or professional assistance changing or setting aside your criminal record, contact an expungement lawyer in Phoenix today.